By Larry Carley c2007

 Some vehicles that currently have indirect ABS-based TPMS include 2001 to 2003 Ford Windstar, 1997-2002 Buick Park Avenue, 1999-2003 Buick Century & Regal, 2002-2003 Buick LeSabre, 2003 Buick Rendezvous & Aztek, 2000-2003 Chevy Impala & Monte Carlo, 1999-2002 Chevy Alero, 1999-2002 Pontiac Grand Am, 1997 - 2003 Pontiac Grand Prix, 2000 - 2003 Pontiac Bonneville, and 2001-2003 Oldsmobile Aurora.

 As for the direct TPMS systems, they have their own technical issues as well.
 One is battery life.
 The pressure sensor inside each wheel contains a small battery to power the sensor and transponder.
-Most are long-life lithium batteries that may last from five to 10 years.
-Eventually, though, the batteries will go dead.
-On the Corvette and Cadillac applications, the battery can't be replaced separately so the sensor/transponder must be replaced as a unit.
-If a battery has died, it's probably a good idea to replace all the TPMS transponders if the vehicle is more than six years old.
+Most are long-life lithium 3-volt batteries that last five to 10 years.
+Eventually, the batteries will go dead.
+Battery life depends on the sampling frequency of the sensor (how often it broadcasts a signal), vehicle use (how often it is driven), and ambient temperatures (hot weather tends to shorten battery life).
+Average battery life for most TPMS sensors is around 7 years.

 Another issue with direct TPMS systems is keeping track of which wheel is which.
 Rotating the tires obviously changes the location of each transponder.
 So the system must be reset so the control module can relearn the position of each transponder.
 This may require the driver to push a reset button on the dash or to follow a menu on the driver information display.